 Summary Name: Diverse Urban Enclave

 This neighborhood exhibits unique characteristics when compared to the national average.
-The population has a higher proportion of males and females in the age groups 22 to 24 years, 25 to 29 years, 30 to 34 years, 80 to 84 years, and 85 years and over.
+The population has a higher proportion of males and females in the age groups 22 to 34 years, and 80 years and over.
 This makes it a diverse community in terms of age, with a notable presence of young adults and seniors.
 The racial and ethnic composition of the neighborhood is quite varied, with a significantly higher percentage of Asian residents and people identifying as three or more races.
 Language diversity is also prominent, especially among adults and seniors, who speak other Indo-European, Asian and Pacific Island, and other languages at rates much higher than the national average.

 The neighborhood has a strong local workforce, with many residents working within the same county or even in the same place of residence.
 The area is particularly friendly to alternative modes of transportation, as a substantial number of residents commute to work by public transportation, bicycle, or walking.
-Working hours are also somewhat unconventional, with a higher proportion of individuals starting work between 8:30 a.m. and 9:59 a.m. or later in the day.
+Working hours are also somewhat conventional, with a higher proportion of individuals starting work between 8:30 a.m. and 9:59 a.m. or later in the day.

 When it comes to living arrangements, the neighborhood has an unusually high rate of males and females living alone, as well as same-sex spouses.
 Traditional family structures, such as living with biological, adopted, or stepchildren, are less common in this area.
 Additionally, there is a higher concentration of group quarters and vacant houses, with a significant proportion of vacant housing units being for rent or for seasonal, recreational, or occasional use.